Benefit Driven Procurement

-- Procurements for goods and services that are between $5,000 to less than $75,000 and procurements for construction from $5,000 to $200,000 The City will obtain a minimum of three supplier quotes of which at least one is from a local supplier.
+- Procurements for goods and services that are between $5,000 to less than $75,000 and procurements for construction from $5,000 to $200,000 The City will obtain a minimum of three supplier quotes of which at least one is from a local supplier, where possible.

-- And encouraging business units at The City to use a Benefit Driven Procurement questionnaire in Request for Proposal documents, for any goods and services procurement above $75,000 and construction above $200,000.
+- And encouraging business units at The City to use a Benefit Driven Procurement questionnaire in the procurement documents, for any goods and services procurement above $75,000 and construction above $200,000.

 - This questionnaire included as part of the evaluation criteria together with other elements such as price, quality, materials, time etc.

 - To get the key elements of that you need to know when responding to RFP and RFx documents for The City of Calgary, please watch this video.